Reconstruction of SINR Maps from Sparse Measurements using Group Equivariant Non-Expansive Operators: INTRODUCTION

-\section{Introduction}
+\section{INTRODUCTION}

 \IEEEPARstart{I}{n current} and future communication systems such as \acf{6G} wireless networks, key functionalities like resource management and service provisioning rely heavily on the knowledge of spatially-varying quantities \cite{wang2023}, including \acf{SINR} maps, which indicate the signal quality experienced by users in a wireless network.
 However, acquiring large volumes of such data is often prohibitively expensive in terms of resource consumption, including power, spectrum, and time \cite{dataScarcity}.
 Therefore, it becomes crucial to reconstruct these quantities from a significantly smaller set of measurements.
-At the same time, artificial intelligence is increasingly being leveraged in next-generation wireless networks for tasks such as radio resource scheduling, network traffic forecasting, or beamforming \cite{use_cases_6G}.
-Neural networks, though powerful, typically involve a large number of parameters that must be learned from data.
-Introducing a new class of operators capable of performing similar functions with a substantially smaller number of trainable parameters would represent a key advancement.
-This motivates the idea of reconstructing spatial signals - such as \ac{SINR} maps of a wireless system in an urban environment - using a novel class of operators known as \acp{GENEO} \cite{bergomi2019towards,BoFeFr25,BocchiFMPPGGLBF24,CoBoGiGiPeFr25}.
+In this work, we consider \ac{SINR} map reconstruction problems under extremely sparse sampling conditions.
+Given a geographic area represented as a 2D spatial grid where only a minor fraction of points contain measured \ac{SINR} values and the vast majority are unknown, the objective is to accurately predict the \ac{SINR} values for all missing points to recover the complete 2D target signal.